danott/www.danott.me/site/books/perennial-seller.md

 ---
-title: Perennial Seller: The Art of Making and Marketing Work That Lasts
+title: "Perennial Seller: The Art of Making and Marketing Work That Lasts"
 author: Ryan Holiday
 isbn: 9780143109013
 stars: 4